xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 You can create and save all global variables in the execution profile.
 They can be used across test cases in your project.
 To learn more about execution profiles and global variables, you can refer to this document: [Execution Profile and Global Variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).

-Here, Katalon creates three global variables in this sample project:
+Katalon creates three global variables in this sample project as follows:

 <table>
 <thead>